UltimateSoftware/envctl/README.md

 - ./extra-config.sh

 # An array of environment variables.
 Anything with a $ will be evaluated against
 # the current set of exported variables being used by the current session.
+If
+# any of them evaluate to nothing, envctl will fail to create the environment.
 variables:
   FOO: bar
   SECRET: $SECRET